JoshuaSkootsky/my-site-blog/content/posts/making-a-featured-repl.md

 }
 ```

 My function memoize can take any cb function that takes one argument n and returns a memoized version of that function.
 The returned function behaves like the original function cb, except it consults a memo that lives in the closure of the function memoize that was invoked with cb as an argument.
-This persistant lexical scope reference data (PLSRD) gives the memoized function a private memo that can remember previous results, and instead of running the original function again, work can be saved by simply returned the cached value.
+This persistent lexical scope reference data (PLSRD) gives the memoized function a private memo that can remember previous results, and instead of running the original function again, work can be saved by simply returned the cached value.

 Doing the actual decoding is harder, because alien name tokens, in alien language, can be multiple characters.
 Therefore, the solution was to build up possible tokens dynamically, and check those possible tokens against the decoding mapping.